One Day in Sedona – An Awesome Arizona Day Trip

 From upscale steakhouses to casual bistros and outdoor grills, Sedona has many great spots for eating that offer something for every palate.

-or casual dining, we highly recommend Tortas de Fuego.
+For casual dining, we highly recommend Tortas de Fuego.
 This unassuming eatery offers high-quality Mexican food at very reasonable prices.
-The menu provides terrific vegetarian options too.
+The menu also provides terrific vegetarian options.

 Sedona’s vineyards offer a variety of wine tastings and tours that will leave your taste buds wanting more!
 Unwind in Sedona’s beautiful weather, sip some delectable white or red wines, and enjoy the fantastic views.
 Sedona is the perfect place to experience nature while discovering new flavors!